UNISON’s One Team campaign gives NHS support staff the recognition they deserve.

 - We are campaigning to remove the false divide when politicians talk about ‘frontline’ and ‘back office’ NHS staff.

-- We are promoting the value of our support staff by campaigning against any attacks which come your way.
+- We are promoting the value of our support staff by campaigning against any attacks which attempt to devalue the work they do and underplay the role they play in patient care.

 So what can you do as support staff working in the NHS?